 The officers of the Association shall be a President, Vice-President, Secretary and Treasurer.
 Neither the Secretary nor the Treasurer may serve concurrently as the President.
 Officers must be Members of the Association.

-Section 6.02 ELECTION OF OFFICERS
+Section 6.02 ELECTION AND TERM OF OFFICERS

 Section 6.03 REMOVAL OF OFFICERS